joyjeni/Reinforcement_Learning/TD3_Self_Driving_Car/readme.md

 Step 5: From the next state s’, the Actor target plays the next action a’.
 It outputs logits of 3 actions

-Step 6: We add Gaussian noise to this next action a’ and we clamp it in a range of values (rewards) supported by the environment
+Step 6: We add Gaussian noise to this next action a’ and we clamp it in a range of values (policy) supported by the environment.
+It tells us the difference between our new and old policy and clip/clamp this ratio from 0.8 to 1.2.
+Doing that will ensure that our policy update will not be too large.

 Step 7: The two Critic targets take each the couple (s’, a’) as input and return two Q-values Qt1(s’,a’) and Qt2(s’,a’) as outputs.
 Use variational auto encoder logic to compute difference in two loss values trying to compete with each other.